-This week is Anti-Bullying Week and we’re spending all week focusing on the extremely harmful and often devastating issue of bullying.
+During Anti-Bullying Week we were focusing on the extremely harmful and often devastating issue of bullying.

-Over the course of the week, Alicia will be looking at bullying from all angles and giving you the strategies to help if your child is being bullied or doing the bullying.
+Throughout the blog, Alicia will be looking at bullying from all angles and giving you the strategies to help if your child is being bullied or doing the bullying.

 Over the years I have worked with many young people who have been the victim of bullying and I have often wished that bullies could see how devastating the impact of their actions can be.
 For every 10 people who are bullied, three of them will self-harm, one will go on to have a failed suicide attempt and one will develop an eating disorder (DitchtheLabel.org).